 - Bitter is metal.

 The best dishes also include five colors (green, red, yellow, white and black) and appeal to the five senses.

-Related: Let Wanderlust Storytellers help you choose your Vietnam accommodation →
+(Related: Let Wanderlust Storytellers help you choose your Vietnam accommodation) →

-Famous Hoi An White Rose
+Famous White Rose Hoi An

 Tran Tuan Ngai, 533 Hai Ba Trung Street

-This is the home of the original White Rose, which was invented 100 years ago by the owner’s grandfather.
+The restaurant on Tran Tuan Ngai is the home of the original White Rose, which was invented 100 years ago by the owner’s grandfather.
 Every morning, Mr. Ngai makes a batch of dough from the secret recipe that has been handed down from father to son.
 Legend has it that he is the only person who knows the recipe and can make the dough.

 Once the dough is ready, it is shaped into delicate circles and filled with dab of shrimp or vegetarian filling by a team of women who work in the front of Mr. Ngai’s restaurant.
 The women make around 5,000 dumplings per day.
 These are distributed to restaurants throughout the city.
 Though the work is painstaking, the women are relatively well-paid and it is a good job compared to others that might be available to them.

 Truly a homegrown Hoi An food, you won’t find White Rose in any other city in Vietnam.